 Morgan View, Thurgood Marshall Hall and Legacy Hall Student Housing (the Project), located in Baltimore City, Maryland, is a project of the Maryland Economic Development Corporation (MEDCO).
-The Project consists of apartments with 732 beds, known as Morgan View, apartments with 670 beds, known as Thurgood Marshall Hall and Legacy Hall, currently under construction, which is anticipated to contain apartments with 604 beds when complete.
+The Project consists of apartments with 732 beds, known as Morgan View, apartments with 670 beds, known as Thurgood Marshall Hall and Legacy Hall, with 604 beds.
 The Project is located on land leased from the State of Maryland on behalf of Morgan State University (MSU).
-Morgan View and Thurgood Marshall Hall accepted its first residents in August 2003 and August 2022, respectively.
-Legacy Hall Student Housing is anticipated to open for occupancy in August 2024.
+Morgan View, Thurgood Marshall Hall and Legacy Hall accepted its first residents in August 2003, August 2022 and August 2024, respectively.